clickboxchile/injectionproxy.js/README.md

     "debug"		        : true
 }
 ```
-- Timeformat: obviously the format string for the log
+- timeFormat: obviously the format string for the console log
 - preventCaching: This will strip all caching related headers to avoid the server from sending us a 304 (Content not modified) reply
 - injectionLocation: This is the place where the payload will be injected
-- injectBefore: If set to true, the payload will be before the injectionLocation pattern.
-Otherwise it will be after the pattern
+- injectBefore: If set to true, the payload will be inserted before the injectionLocation pattern.
+Otherwise it will go after the pattern
 - payload: The payload which will be injected
 - port: Listener Port of the proxy server
 - debug: if true, then every single request will yield additional console log lines for incoming and outgoing traffic